Mature Masculine

 Adjust and iterate: The King learns from results and course-corrects.
 Movement reveals information that thinking alone cannot.

-Beat paralysis: The King uses the OODA loop—Observe, Orient, Decide, Act—moving through the cycle fast rather than seeking perfection.
+Beat paralysis: The King uses the OODA loop: Observe, Orient, Decide, Act.
+He moves through the cycle fast rather than seeking perfection.

-Make mistakes fast: The King embraces mistakes as information.
-He makes them fast and cheaply, learns from them, and adjusts.
+Make mistakes fast: The King treats mistakes as information.
+He makes them fast and cheaply, learns, and adjusts.

 A messy first step beats a perfect plan that never leaves the notebook.
-You can always adjust once you're moving.
-And not deciding?
-That's still a decision.
-Usually the most expensive one you'll make.
+We can always adjust once we are moving.
+Not deciding is still a decision, and it is usually the most expensive one we make.

-He doesn't wait for permission to go after what matters.
+He does not wait for permission to go after what matters.
 He plays the game instead of watching from the stands.
-A dream you never act on is just a nice thought.
-A dream you move toward, even clumsily, starts becoming real.
+A dream never acted on is a nice thought.
+A dream moved toward, even clumsily, starts becoming real.

-The King who moves when others hesitate earns a reputation: he's the one who gets things done.
+The King who moves when others hesitate earns a reputation: he gets things done.
 People trust him because he follows through.
-And through all that forward motion, he stays in service to life itself—building, making, pushing things in a better direction.
+Through all that forward motion, he stays in service to life itself, building and pushing things in a better direction.